Remarkable Women

 The programme is open to women working in Teach First partner schools who:

-- Is a new headteacher, in your first year in post
+- Are new to headship and currently in their first year in post

-- Has a strong drive to learn, grow and lead
+- Have a strong drive to learn, grow and lead in their school communities

-Our goal is to build a cohort that reflects the diversity of the communities we serve.
+We are committed to building a cohort that reflects the diversity of the communities we serve.

 We strongly encourage nominations from women who are underrepresented in school leadership – including women who are disabled, from ethnic minority backgrounds, LGBTQ+ (including non-binary), or from lower socio-economic backgrounds.